Taiwolawal/DevSecOps-CICD/README.md

 ![image](https://github.com/Taiwolawal/devsecops-project/assets/50557587/c43bbefc-2b0b-4a79-8f1b-c5f6bdd182d5)

 The screenshot above shows that we have sensitive data in our code, as a result, you will not be able to commit the code as planned.
-This step is done from the developer side to conform with security checks.
 We need to update this also in our pipeline

 ![image](https://github.com/Taiwolawal/devsecops-project/assets/50557587/00b70251-dc12-4d75-b665-fa6317fcbd29)